GURPS Supers

-GURPS Supers is a superhero roleplaying game written by Loyd Blankenship and published by Steve Jackson Games.
-The first edition was published in 1989.
+GURPS Supers is a superhero roleplaying game written by Loyd Blankenship and published by Steve Jackson Games in 1989.

 Contents

 GURPS Supers is a supplement of rules for comic-book superhero characters and campaigns for GURPS.
 The first edition book includes new combat rules, 24 superpowers, bionic superlimbs, gadgets and equipment, and rules for creating new powers, sample heroes and villains, and a briefly described campaign world.
 The second edition book is revised and corrected.

 GURPS Supers deals with super-powered characters in a modern-day setting, and contains all the necessary rules to create superheroes for the GURPS basic system.
 The book also contains suggestions for running a superhero campaign, and a detailed background setting with the UN controlling most superheroes.

 Setting

 The official "house setting" for GURPS Supers is the "IST World", described briefly in chapter 7 of GURPS Supers and later appearing in its own full-length supplement, GURPS International Super Teams.